 - Use Facebook or PayPal or other online vendors to collect your funds if at all possible.
 They take a cut of the proceeds which will dip into your fundraising goals.
 If a third party vendor is your only option for accepting funds, ask your donors to consider an extra 2-3% donation to cover the transaction fee.

 - Consider the “usual” fundraising methods – dinners, speakers, golf outings, etc. – when planning your fundraising.
-These are methods are good when you have medium to large fundraising goals.
+These methods are good when you have medium to large fundraising goals.

-- Find unique ways to raise money – raffles, auctions, games, t-shirts – that allow your alumni to donate without making direct cash donation.
+- Find unique ways to raise money – raffles, auctions, games, t-shirts – that allow your alumni to donate without making a direct cash donation.
 These methods are great for when your goals are smaller.

 - Try affiliate marketing (like ShareASale) or working with a local business like a restaurant who will contribute a portion of proceeds from your alumni’s patronage to your goal.
 Some chain restaurants may have programs that will donate a portion of your game watch food and beverage dollars to you.
 Check out Buffalo Wild Wings’ Home Team Advantage program.